With providers practicing in 50 specialties at 13 convenient locations, it’s easy

 *A department of Carle Hoopeston Regional Medical Center

-Carle Convenient Care offers same-day treatment for minor illnesses and injuries
+Carle Convenient Care and Convenient Care Plus offer same-day treatment for minor illnesses and injuries

 through walk-in appointments.